anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 ## Intuition

 Tests are a way for us to ensure that something works as intended.
 We're incentivized to implement tests and discover sources of error as early in the development cycle as possible so that we can reduce [increasing downstream costs](https://assets.deepsource.io/39ed384/images/blog/cost-of-fixing-bugs/chart.jpg){:target="_blank"} and wasted time.
-Once we've designed our tests, we can automatically execute them every time we implement a change to our system, and continue to build on them.
+Once we've designed our tests, we can automatically execute them every time we implement a change to our system and continue to build on them over time.

 ### Types of tests